Availity/availity-react/docusaurus/docs/components/hooks/use-effect-async.md

 ---
 title: useEffectAsync
-summary: Hook that allows asynchronous functions to be called in the standard useEffect hook.
 ---

+Hook that allows asynchronous functions to be called in the standard useEffect hook.

-## Example
+### Example

 ```jsx
 import React, { useState } from 'react';